netscaler/netscaler-xds-adaptor/docs/developer-guide.md

     make build

-To create the xDS-adaptor container, run the following command:
+To create the  Citrix ADC xDS-adaptor container, run the following command:

     make docker_build

 ## Testing the Citrix ADC xDS-adaptor

 Citrix ADC `xDS-adaptor` is developed to work generically for Ingress and sidecar proxy.
-So, testing `xDS-adaptor` in any mode of Citrix ADC CPX is enough.
-Citrix ADC `xDS-adaptor`'s test coverage primarily focuses on [Unit testing](https://en.wikipedia.org/wiki/Unit_testing) of `xDS-adaptor` code and [Integration testing](https://en.wikipedia.org/wiki/Integration_testing) with Citrix ADC.
+So, testing  Citrix ADC `xDS-adaptor` in any mode of Citrix ADC CPX is enough.
+Citrix ADC `xDS-adaptor`'s test coverage primarily focuses on [Unit testing](https://en.wikipedia.org/wiki/Unit_testing) of  Citrix ADC xDS-adaptor code and [Integration testing](https://en.wikipedia.org/wiki/Integration_testing) with Citrix ADC.

-As a prerequisite for testing `xDS-adaptor`, run [Citrix ADC CPX](https://docs.citrix.com/en-us/citrix-adc-cpx/12-1/deploy-using-docker-image-file.html) in the same machine.
+As a prerequisite for testing  Citrix ADC xDS-adaptor, run [Citrix ADC CPX](https://docs.citrix.com/en-us/citrix-adc-cpx/12-1/deploy-using-docker-image-file.html) in the same machine.

 Specify the following environment variables before running the test command.

 | Parameter                      | Description                   |